PotHix/pothix.github.com/content/post/stats-nov-2017.md

 ### Time to write this blog post

-Some people are asking me about how much time it take to collect all the data and write the blog post, so I decided to add this metric
+Some people are asking me about how much time it takes to collect all the data and write the blog post, so I decided to add this metric

 **It took 3 hours and 30 minutes to write this post**